Manchester Airport: Ground transport

-Rail
+Railway

-Manchester Airport station, opened in May 1993, is between Terminals 1 and 2.
-It is linked to the terminals by a Skylink moving walkway.
-Trains operated by Northern, TransPennine Express and Transport for Wales connect the airport to Manchester Piccadilly and other railway stations, mainly throughout northern England, including Crewe, Wigan, Blackpool North railway station, as well as Edinburgh and Glasgow in Scotland and Holyhead and Llandudno in Wales.
+Manchester Airport station opened in May 1993.
+It lies between Terminals 1 and 2, linked to them by a Skylink moving walkway.
+Services are operated by Northern Trains, TransPennine Express and Transport for Wales, which connect the airport to Manchester Piccadilly, Crewe, Wigan North Western and Blackpool North in north-west England; Edinburgh Waverley and Glasgow Central in Scotland; and Holyhead and Llandudno in Wales.

 A third platform was completed in 2008 to allow for an increase in rail capacity.
-In 2009, Network Rail stated that the third platform meant that capacity will become constrained by the layover of the trains and recommended building a line underneath the Airport towards Northwich by 2024.
-In January 2013, the Government announced that a new railway station, Manchester Airport High Speed station on the north side of the M56 will be included in Phase 2 of High Speed 2 which will provide links with other British cities like Birmingham and London and also a quicker route into Central Manchester.
-Work on building a new fourth platform at the existing railway station commenced in early 2014 with a blockade required in February 2015 to allow completion.
+In 2009, Network Rail stated that the third platform meant that capacity will become constrained by the layover of the trains and recommended building a line underneath the airport towards Northwich by 2024.
+Work on building a new fourth platform at the station commenced in early 2014, with a blockade required in February 2015 to allow completion.
 Construction finished in May 2015 and the platform opened to passengers in autumn 2015.

 Metrolink

 A Metrolink service from Cornbrook station to the Airport opened in November 2014 and runs at 12-minute frequency.
 Journeys along the 15-stop line from Cornbrook take approximately 35 minutes.
 The Manchester Metrolink light rail system has had plans to extend to the airport for many years.
 When the idea of a congestion charge was mooted, part of the scheme was to have extended the Metrolink to the airport.
 However, when this was rejected, the future of the scheme was in doubt.
 In 2009, it was announced that the line to the airport would finally be built.

-The airport line is one spur of the line from St Werburgh's Road to East Didsbury and Manchester Airport, which opened on 3 November 2014 – 18 months ahead of schedule.
-As of November 2022, Metrolink services from the Airport operate to Manchester Victoria via Market Street.
+The Airport Line is one spur of the line from St Werburgh's Road to East Didsbury and Manchester Airport, which opened on 3 November 2014 – 18 months ahead of schedule.
+As of November 2022, Metrolink services from the Airport operate to Manchester Victoria, via Market Street.

-Bus and coach
+Buses and coaches

 The Station is the airport's ground transport interchange and brings bus, coach and rail passengers under one roof.
 Over 300 trains, 100 coaches and 500 buses a day use the facility, including the 24-hour bus service 43, which runs every 10 minutes (every 30 minutes at night) to Manchester city centre via Wythenshawe, Northenden, Withington, Fallowfield and Rusholme.
 There is also Skyline service 199 operating every 30 minutes to Buxton via Stockport, Disley and Chapel-en-le-Frith, as well as a number of Stagecoach Manchester and Arriva North West services to Stockport, Altrincham and various parts of South Manchester.
-A network of National Express and Megabus coach services serve Manchester Airport and operate to destinations further afield.
+A network of National Express, Flixbus and Megabus coach services serve Manchester Airport and operate to destinations further afield.